Hedgehog Mushrooms – An Introduction

 How To Identify Them

 Even though hedgehog mushrooms have quite a few variations, they are easy to identify because of the protrusions on the underside of the cap which give them away.
-Their cap is not always regular and its diameter can range from 1.5 to 8 inches (4-20 cm) and the stipe (stem) is often lopsidedly attached to the cap.
-Stipes can often be found fused with other stipes.
+Their cap is not always regular, and its diameter ranges from 1.5 to 8 inches (4-20 cm).
+The stipe (stem) is often lopsidedly attached to the cap.
+Stipes are often fused with other stipes.

 Their colors range from a creamy white to yellow, pink and orange.
 One of their most identifiable features are the spikes under the cap which look like little spiny teeth.
-The English name is derived from the fact that these spikes are reminiscent of a hedgehog.
+These spikes are reminiscent of a hedgehog hence the derivation of their English name.
 The French name ‘Pied de Mouton’ comes about because the shape of the cap is like a sheep’s foot.

 How To Grow Hedgehog Mushrooms

-For those that want to grow Hydnum repandum themselves, grow kits can be found online for use outdoors.
+For those that want to grow Hydnum repandum themselves, buy a grow kit online for use outdoors.
 These will have dried spawn and instructions for ground preparation and growing.
 Even though they like a well-drained acidic soil, they aren’t too fussy.
 They flourish in deep shade areas rich in organic matter above the ground.
 Areas with hardwoods, conifers and even rhododendrons are ideal.
 In smaller gardens they prefer shady fence areas and the north facing sides of buildings.

 Low in fat and calories, yet high in protein, hedgehog mushrooms are not only delicious but also highly nutritional because they are rich in iron, manganese, calcium, magnesium and zinc.
-Extracts of chloroform and ethanol from these mushrooms have been found to have a mild antibiotic effect and mycelia extracts have proven effective against sarcoma tumors in mice.
+Extracts of chloroform and ethanol from these mushrooms have a mild antibiotic effect and mycelia extracts are effective against sarcoma tumors in mice.

 How To Cook With Hedgehog Mushrooms

-Hedgehog mushrooms are best enjoyed when they are sautéed, a cooking method that enhances their sweet and nutty flavor and crunchy texture.
-The sautéed mushrooms can be added to enhance the taste of pizzas, salads, omelets, stews, or served as a starter on canapés.
+The best way to enjoy Hedgehog mushrooms is to sautée them, a cooking method that enhances their sweet and nutty flavor and crunchy texture.
+Add sautéed mushrooms to enhance the taste of pizzas, salads, omelets, stews, or serve them as a starter on canapés.